 Change is an effective guide to a better life and greater career opportunities.
 It is the only constant variable that brings variety and spice to a person's life.
-There can be no upgradation in a goal seeker's life if he does not allow change to intervene in his life.
+There can be no promotion in a goal seeker's life if he does not allow change to intervene in his life.
 You can mange change only when you welcome change.
 There are eight tips for you to cope with change beautifully:

-Increase urgency - inspire people to move, make objectives real and relevant.

-Build the guiding team - get the right people in place with the right emotional commitment, and the right mix of skills and levels.

-Get the vision right - get the team to establish a simple vision and strategy, focus on emotional and creative aspects necessary to drive service and efficiency.

-Communicate for buy-in - Involve as many people as possible, communicate the essentials, simply, and to appeal and respond to people's needs.
-De-clutter communications - make technology work for you rather than against.

-Empower action - Remove obstacles, enable constructive feedback and lots of support from leaders - reward and recognise progress and achievements.

-Create short-term wins - Set aims that are easy to achieve - in bite-size chunks.
+- > Increase urgency inspire people to move, make objectives real and relevant. - Build the guiding team get the right people in place with the right emotional commitment, and the right mix of skills and levels. - ➤ Get the vision right get the team to establish a simple vision and strategy, focus on emotional and creative aspects necessary to drive service and efficiency. - Communicate for buy-in Involve as many people as possible, communicate the essentials, simply, and to appeal and respond to people's needs.
+De-clutter communications make technology work for you rather than against. - Empower action Remove obstacles, enable constructive feedback and lots of support from leaders reward and recognize progress and achievements. - Create short-term wins Set aims that are easy to achieve in bite-size chunks.
 Manage numbers of initiatives.
-Finish current stages before starting new ones.

-Don't let up - Foster and encourage determination and persistence - ongoing change - encourage ongoing progress reporting - highlight achieved and future milestones.

-Make change stick - Reinforce the value of successful change via recruitment, promotion, new change leaders.
+Finish current stages before starting new ones. - Don't let up Foster and encourage determination and persistence ongoing change encourage ongoing progress reporting highlight achieved and future milestones. - Make change stick Reinforce the value of successful change via recruitment, promotion, changing leaders.
 Weave change into culture.

-Relaxation techniques
+Relaxation Techniques